2014 in India

 2014 in India refers to notable events that took place in the year 2014 in the Republic of India.
-Among the notable events were the 2014 Indian general election, in which Bharatiya Janata Party obtained a majority and Narendra Modi was sworn in as the Prime Minister of India.
+Among the notable events were the 2014 Indian general election, in which Bharatiya Janata Party obtained a landslide victory and Narendra Modi was sworn in as the new Prime Minister of India.
 A new state of Telangana was formed.
 Also in 2014, Mars Orbiter Mission of India successfully entered Mars orbit.